OptimusPrimus/dcase2019_task1b/README.md

 DCASE2019 Task 1b - Acoustic Scene Classification with mismatched recording devices

-## Task Description
+## Description

-For a detailed description of the task, data set, and baseline model, see: http://dcase.community/challenge2019/task-acoustic-scene-classification
+This repository contains a reproducible version of CP-JKU Student team's submission for [DCASE Challenge 2019](http://dcase.community/challenge2019/).
+A technical report describing this system will be available on the DCASE homepage as soon as official evaluation results are available.
+We need to stress that results might differ slightly from the ones described in the report, since we do not seed the random number generator manually.
+We therefore additionally provide saved model weights for all our submissions in `tmp/data/<model-id>` folder.

-## Prepare Environment
+For a detailed description of task, data set, and baseline, see: http://dcase.community/challenge2019/task-acoustic-scene-classification

-Step-by-step guide to train our model:
+## Step-by-step guide to train the proposed system:

 - Clone this project to you local machine:
     ```